-For generations, zaffa and dabke (also known as, dabka) groups have been a part of Middle Eastern wedding traditions and special occasions.
+For generations, zaffa (or zaffe) and dabke (or dabka) groups have been a part of Middle Eastern wedding traditions and special occasions.
 There are differences between zaffa and dabke groups.
-There are traditional versus contemporary, local versus traveling groups, etc. Some groups offer additional features such as providing DJ services and lighting.
-To help you find a zaffa group for your next event, see our list of zaffa companies in the YallaBoston.com directory.
+There are traditional versus contemporary, local versus traveling groups, etc. Some groups offer additional features such as providing DJ and lighting services.

 What is a Zaffa?